nss-day-cohort-60/national-parks-client-v2/README2.md

 ## Installation
 Follow the steps below to download and run this project on your computer
-- [ ] Server is required for full site functionality.
-View here: https://github.com/nss-day-cohort-60/national-parks-django-api
+- [ ] Server is required for full functionality.
+[View server repo here](https://github.com/nss-day-cohort-60/national-parks-django-api)
 - [ ] Clone this repo
 - [ ] From repo directory, run "npm install react"
 - [ ] Run something about leaflet and another thing and bootstrap maybe